More than 386,000 people received a booster jab this week

 A total of 1.84m additional Covid-19 vaccines have been administered since this programme began.

+As of 8am on Friday, 393 Covid-19 patients were in hospital, 89 of them in intensive care.

+The Department of Health estimates that approximately 83% of reported cases are now due to the Omicron variant.

-Mr Donnelly thanked pharmacists and GPs for their part in the national vaccine rollout.
+Mr Donnelly also thanked pharmacists and GPs for their part in the national vaccine rollout.

 He said the HSE had progressed a number of significant changes in recent weeks to accelerate the booster rollout.